Overview

 The Carbon Emissions module estimates the CO2 produced by flight operations at East Hampton Airport based on aircraft type, fuel burn rates, and flight duration.
 It provides:

-- Total CO2 for the selected period across all operations
+- Total CO2 for the selected period across all observed operations

 - Per-operation average in kilograms